Testosterone

 What is testosterone?

-Testosterone is a steroid hormone produced in men's testes.
-Women also produce a little testosterone in their ovaries and adrenal glands - only about 5-10% as much as men.
+Testosterone is a steroid hormone made from a sterol called cholesterol.
+Most is produced in men's testes.
+Women also produce a little testosterone in their ovaries and adrenal glands - but only about 5-10% as much as men.

 In both men and women, testosterone plays a crucial role in stimulating muscle growth; bone growth; energy production; the retention of electrolytes (sodium, potassium, and chloride) and nitrogen; and water retention in body fluid balance.
 Testosterone also affects the libido and mood, and when it declines they are negatively affected.

-The small amount of testosterone in women does not have a masculinising effect.
-However, testosterone is not normally given to girls until they are physically mature adult women.
+The small amount of testosterone naturally occurring in women does not have a masculinising effect.

 Testosterone is an androgen, one of a group of hormones that control masculine sex characteristics.
 In men, these androgens promote muscle growth, the development of a deeper voice, testicles, and facial and body hair.
 Testosterone stimulates men's libido, sexual function, body shape, mood and energy levels.
 Testosterone makes the veins under the skin more prominent and the skin less fatty.
 It is essential for the development and maintenance of the male sex organs and the male secondary sex characteristics.